-Hinges on age Hinges on identification as a child sex trafficking victim Procedure Extension of non-criminalization Eliminates criminal liability within the prostitution law Identifies all commercially sexually exploited youth as victims Prohibits prosecution, adjudication, or conviction only Extends protection to other prostitution-related offenses \checkmark \checkmark \checkmark \checkmark
+Hinges on age Hinges on identification as a child sex trafficking victim Procedure Extension of non-criminalization Eliminates criminal liability within the prostitution law Identifies all commercially sexually exploited youth as victims Prohibits prosecution, adjudication, or conviction only Extends protection to other prostitution-related offenses √ √ √ √

 New Hampshire's prostitution law protects minors from delinquency proceedings and criminal prosecution.
 Further, New Hampshire's trafficking law extends non-criminalization to other prostitution-related offenses when the minor has been identified as a trafficking victim, stating, "[a] victim under this section who was under 18 years of age at the time of the offense shall not be subject to a juvenile delinquency proceeding under RSA 169-B, or prosecuted for conduct chargeable as indecent exposure and lewdness under RSA 645:1 or prostitution under RSA 645:2, where the conduct was committed as a directresult of being trafficked."

-Because New Hampshire's trafficking law includes any child that is bought for sex regardless of whether force, fraud, or coercion was used, regardless of whether a buyer exploited the youth without a trafficker's involvement, and regardless of whether the victim identifies the trafficker, all minors should be protected from prosecution for these prostitution-related offenses.
+New Hampshire's trafficking law defines any child who is bought or sold for sex as a victim of sex trafficking, of whether force, fraud, or coercion was used, regardless of whether a buyer exploited the youth without a trafficker's involvement, and regardless of whether the victim identifies the trafficker.
+Consequently, all minors should be protected from prosecution for these two prostitution-related offenses under either non-criminalization provision.
 However, neither non-criminalization provision provides for a specialized service response.